vtex-apps/io-documentation/docs/en/Recipes/development/publishing-an-app.md

 >ℹ️ *A candidate version is an app version that meets all the requirements needed to be deployed.*

->ℹ️ *Notice: you can install a candidate version on an account for testings by indicating to the Toolbelt the new app's exact version.*

 3. Using a [Production workspace](https://vtex.io/docs/recipes/development/creating-a-production-workspace), [install](https://vtex.io/docs/recipes/development/installing-an-app) the candidate version by indicating to the Toolbelt the new app's exact version.

 4. Test the candidate version’s **stability** by means of an [A/B test](https://vtex.io/docs/recipes/store/running-native-ab-testing).